-Originally published on the conversation, this article speaks to lessons that policymakers in cities can glean from the informal settlements across African cities most call slums.
+Originally published on the conversation, this article by Seth Asare Okyere, Matthew Abunyewah, and Michael Odei Erdiaw-Kwasie speaks to lessons that policymakers in cities can glean from the informal settlements across African cities most call slums, with a focus on Accra.
 The piece sheds light on informal urbanisation and self-organisation, the rise of this informality and its inherent social capital that galvanises the so-called poor to in these slums to pool together resources and help themselves.
-Here’s an exerpt from the article.

 A significant portion of people who migrate from rural to urban areas across Africa end up trapped in slums, where living conditions are characterised by overcrowding, poor housing, limited access to water and sanitation, and insecure tenure.
 Many of these informal settlements are largely treated as a nuisance by authorities.
 This condemns millions of people into helpless poverty.